 After design had completed our work on the FIBO Search experience, Adaptive’s management asked for some guidance on their existing products.
 They could afford a slight extension of the current engagement, but needed to secure funding to cover more significant efforts.
 They had also just wrapped with a different agency on an overhaul of their brand, so we trusted they were serious—and went to work.

 We studied the existing product abreast what we’d already learned about customer needs and crafted some immediately actionable low-effort/high-impact recommendations.
 Regaining trust from customers fatigued by a history of broken promises was an urgent need, and visually-evident changes to just the front-end was an inexpensive way to persuade investors that new management was on the move in the right direction.

-Finally, we assembled a handful of rough screens to demonstrate how key functionality that meets the needs of a majority of users could be reshaped to fit within a modern application framework.
-Our goal was to simply open management’s eyes to possibilities—while also arming them with a user-facing vision towards the future, rooted in the evidence of our research efforts.
+Finally, we created a scrappy “Future State” proposal by assembling a handful of rough screens to demonstrate how key functionality that meets the needs of a majority of users could be reshaped to fit within a modern application framework.
+Our goal was to simply open management’s eyes to possibilities—while also arming them with a user-centric vision towards the future, rooted in the evidence of our research efforts.